 • Strong writing and communication skills are required for all subjects.

 The learning standards aren’t the only thing that has changed!
 The Partnership for Assessement of Readiness for College and Career (PARCC) test debuted in the spring of 2015, created to measure learning based on the new standards.
-It replaced old standardized state tests such as the ISAT.
-As with any new test, we should expect to see temporary dips in test scores as what is being measured is different.
+The new Illinois Science Assessment debuted in the spring of 2016.

 With so much change happening to Illinois classrooms, it is more important than ever to stay in touch with your children’s teachers.
 Work with them to make a plan to support your child as we transition to expecting more from them – and for them!

-Grade-specific standards in Math and English Language Arts for Illinois classrooms
+Grade-specific standards in math, English language arts and science for Illinois classrooms

 Higher, clearer, deeper and based on what students must learn to succeed in college and modern careers